lilnasy/es-codec/README.md

 # es-codec
-Es-codec is an efficient, zero-dependency, compact serialization library for Node, Deno, and browsers.
+es-codec is an efficient, zero-dependency, compact serialization library for Node, Deno, and browsers.
 It is tailor-made for client-server communication where both the client and server are modern js environments.
 It supports a subset of objects supported by structuredClone that are avaialable on all browser, server, and edge runtimes.

 ## Getting Started
 ```bash